intelligent-machine-learning/dlrover/docs/design/reinforcement-learning-overview.md

 learning), to date, reinforcement learning remains unsupported.
 Therefore, this article primarily aims to provide solutions based on DLRover for large-scale reinforcement learning scenarios, thereby further extending coverage of deep learning scenarios.

+Notice: 'reinforcement learning' will be abbreviated as 'RL in the following text.

 ## The Difference